hermesfeet/summarize_text/README.md

 # Summarize Text (summarize_text)
 Three different ways to summarize a single article of text, like a news article.
+This uses an extractive method (picks the best sentences and puts them in order), not an abstractive method (generating a new summary from scratch).

 ## What It Does
 - **Goal**:  Tests two off the shelf tools to summarize text (TextTeaser and Gensim) versus my home-grown NLTK-based summarizer.